hamidrezav/apprenticeship-connect/README.md

 ### Shortcode

-Use the shortcode `[apprenticeship_vacancies]` to display vacancies on any page or post.
+Use the shortcode `[apprco_vacancies]` to display vacancies on any page or post.
 The shortcode does not accept any parameters; all display settings are managed from the plugin's settings page to keep configuration simple and centralised.

 ### Automatic Sync